How to Make a Grab & Go Bag and What's Included

 Adults and Teenagers

-- Cell phones – leave a note on top of your bag to get it on the way out
+- Cell phone – leave a note on top of your bag to get it on the way out

 - Include a pen and note pad